Help Center

 Contracts in impact.com allow brands to establish the terms of their partnerships with partners.
 When you receive a contract proposal from a brand or are applying to join a program, you should understand what you are signing up for.
 Carefully review a contract proposal before accepting the terms.

-All contracts within impact.com require you to agree to the Impact Master Campaign Agreement, which defines your relationship with impact.com, and are legally binding documents when agreed to.
+Note: All contracts within impact.com require you to agree to the Impact Master Campaign Agreement, which defines your relationship with impact.com, and is a legally binding document when agreed to.

 View and manage your contracts

-1. From the top navigation menu, select BrandsMy Brands.
+1. From the top navigation menu, select DiscoverMy Brands.

 2. Find the relevant brand and select the brand's tile.

-3. From the slideout, select More angle-down-solid.svg [Drop-down menu]View and Manage Contract.
+3. From the slideout, select [More] [More]View and Manage Contract.

 • Refer to the contract sections below to learn more about a contract's details.